Shiv-D-Coder/RAG-Powered-Sales-Chatbot/README.md

 📊 Example Queries
 Here are some example questions you can ask RAG-Sales-Bot:

-"Who is the top customer in terms of sales?"
+1. "Who is the top customer in terms of sales?"
-"Show me the sales by product line."
+2. "Show me the sales by product line."
-"What is the total number of orders placed in 2023?"
+3. "What is the total number of orders placed in 2023?"
-"What is the distribution of order statuses?"
+"4.
+What is the distribution of order statuses?"

-🤝 Contributing
+# 🤝 Contributing
 We welcome contributions to improve this project.
 Feel free to fork the repository, create issues, or submit pull requests.
 Let's make RAG-Sales-Bot even better together!

-💡 Future Plans
+# 💡 Future Plans
 Add support for multilingual queries.
 Integrate additional vector databases for enhanced performance.
 Include dynamic visualizations for insights like time-series trends and geographical sales distribution.